crunchyroll/ef-open/doc/stand-up-sequence.md

-## Stand-Up Sequence for an Environment
+## Global and Environment Stand-Up Sequence

 #### See also:
 - Instance Initialization and environment-customization